ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 10 + (-5) = 0000 1010 + 1111 1010 = 1 0000 0100
 ```

-The addition led to the overflow because the highest bit does not fit into one byte.
+The addition led to the overflow because the highest one does not fit into one byte.
 It is discarded in this case.
 Then the result becomes like this:
 {line-numbers: false}
 ```
 0000 0100
 ```

-The discarded highest bit affects the final result.
+The discarded highest one affects the final result.
 You need a second calculation step to take it into account.
-There you add the bit's value to the result this way:
+There you add the discarded value to the result this way:
 {line-numbers: false}
 ```
 0000 0100 + 0000 0001 = 0000 0101 = 5